 Welcome to Cape Fear National®

 Welcome to Cape Fear National, one of Wilmington’s most celebrated golf courses and the centerpiece of the Brunswick Forest community.
 Cape Fear National is an award-winning championship course with 18 holes of premium golf in a setting of unmatched natural beauty.
-Brunswick Forest residents enjoy this outstanding course right in their community, yet they are not required to pay dues or maintenance fees for the course, all while receiving preferred rates and tee times.
+Brunswick Forest residents enjoy this outstanding course right in their community, yet they are not required to pay dues or maintenance fees for the course.

 Uniquely Designed To Dazzle The Eye